Armenian carpet: Christian period

-The Armenian genocide
+Armenian genocide

-The period of the Armenian genocide from 1894-1923 saw a demographic change in the hitherto Armenian tradition of rug and carpet making in Anatolia (Western Armenia as well as Turkey).
+The period of the Armenian genocide from 1894 to 1923 saw a demographic change in the hitherto Armenian tradition of rug and carpet making in Anatolia (Western Armenia as well as Turkey).
 Even though carpets from this region had established the commercial name of "Turkish Carpet" there is evidence to suggest that the majority of weavers in the Ottoman Empire were Armenians.
 However, after 1923, carpet making in the newly established Turkish republic was erroneously declared a "historically Turkish craft" as is claimed, for example, by the Turkish and Islamic Arts Museum where many Armenian carpets are depicted as "Turkish or Islamic art".

 During the Genocide, in addition to the catastrophic loss of many expert carpet weavers, thousands of Armenian children were also orphaned and the Near East Relief saved many of these children, some of whom ended up in the northern part of Beirut, where a rug factory would be established under the guidance of Dr. Jacob Kuenzler, a Swiss missionary.
 This factory was established for the purpose of teaching young orphans (mainly girls) rug weaving, so that they may go on making a living later on in their adult lives.
 Thus for a brief period "orphan-rugs" were created in this factory, the most famous of which was gifted to the White House in 1925, as a gesture of gratitude and good will towards the American people by the orphans.
 Known as the Armenian Orphan rug, the rug depicts a Biblical Garden of Eden featuring various animals and symbols and measuring 12 feet by 18 feet with 4 million knots.
-This rug is said to have been made by 400 orphans over a period of 18 months from 1924-1925.
+This rug is said to have been made by 400 orphans over a period of 18 months from 1924 to 1925.

-The Soviet period
+Soviet period

 After a short-lived republic Armenia fell to Soviet rule in 1920 and within a short period, carpet making in the Caucasus as well as Central Asia would take a new turn.
 The Soviet Union commercialized the trade and sponsored much of the production.
 Thus carpet making went from a mostly home craft to a mostly commercial craft.
 However, in rural areas the carpet making traditions in some families continued.
 Although commercial carpet makers were mostly free to practice their art, religious themes were discouraged.
 During this period the designs on Armenian rugs also changed somewhat, although the overall character remained.
 Many "Soviet carpets" were also produced depicting Communist leaders.